What is Local Keyword Research?

 Semantic Search and LSI Keywords

-Semantic search is a method used by search engines to understand the context and intent behind a user’s search query rather than just matching the exact keywords.
-Latent Semantic Indexing (LSI) keywords are terms that are related to your primary keyword and help search engines understand the context of your content.
+Semantic search refers to how search engines interpret the meaning and user intent behind a search, moving beyond simply matching the specific words typed in.
+Latent Semantic Indexing (LSI) keywords are associated terms linked to your main keyword that assist search engines in grasping the overall relevance and subject matter of your content.

 Example: If your primary keyword is “plumber in London”, LSI keywords might include “emergency plumbing services”, “boiler repair” and “pipe installation.”